JPatel87/locks-of-lush/README.md

 * As a site user I want to be able to cancel my booking from my account so that I can free up my appointment slot for somebody else

 #### User story B6: Add reviews (Could have)
-* As a user I want to be able to add a review after my appointment so that the salon can improve/maintain its services
+* As a user I want to be able to add a review after my appointment so that the salon can improve or maintain its services

 ### Epic C: Admin profile

 #### User story C1: Manage user bookings (Must have)
-* As a site admin I want to be able to create, read, update and delete user bookings so that I am aware of the bookings that are being made and can edit/delete them if required.
+* As a site admin I want to be able to create, read, update and delete user bookings so that I am aware of the bookings that are being made and can edit or delete them if required.

 #### User story C2: Manage services (Should have)
 * As a site admin I want to be able to create, read, update and delete service details through the site login so that I have control over the information displayed on the site to make sure it is current.